omuryorulmaz/orkunincili-HRApplication-with-SpringBoot/README.md

 ````
 sudo apt install maven
 ````
-After the installation is complete, you can run the project with this command line :
+When the installation is complete, you can run the project with this :
 ````
  mvn spring-boot:run
 ````